John O'Byrne: Judicial career

-Judicial reputation
+Reputation on the bench

-Another High Court judge, Kenneth Deale writing extra-judicially in "Beyond Any Reasonable Doubt?", a collection of essays on celebrated Irish murder trials, offers some interesting insights into O'Byrne's strengths and weaknesses as a judge.
+Another High Court judge, Kenneth Deale writing extrajudicially in "Beyond Any Reasonable Doubt?", a collection of essays on celebrated Irish murder trials, offers some interesting insights into O'Byrne's strengths and weaknesses as a judge.
 Deale praises him as a sound and experienced lawyer, conscientious, principled and level-headed.
-However he believed that O'Byrne had one serious flaw- he was excessively strong-minded and having made up his mind was most reluctant to change it.
+However, he believed that O'Byrne had one serious flaw- he was excessively strong-minded and having made up his mind was most reluctant to change it.
 This in Deale's view was a serious fault in a judge especially in criminal trials, where Deale found it hard to believe that a jury would not be greatly influenced by the summing up of so formidable and strong-minded a judge.
 In particular, Deale strongly criticised his conduct of the trial of Thomas Kelly, tried in 1936 for the murder of Patrick Henry.
 In Deale's view, O'Byrne's summing-up was designed to convince the jury that the accused was guilty (Kelly, after an unprecedented three trials, was found guilty, but the Government, which seems to have had some doubts about his guilt, reprieved him from the death penalty).

 Personal life

-He married Marjorie McGuire in 1924.
-He lived at Stonehurst, Killiney, County Dublin.
+He married Margaret (Marjorie) McGuire in 1924; and they had five children.
+They lived at Stonehurst, Killiney, County Dublin.
 He died in office on 14 January 1954.
 His widow brought a celebrated test case arguing that judges could not be required to pay income tax as this breached the Constitutional guarantee that their incomes can not be reduced.
-The Supreme Court decided by a 3-2 majority that notwithstanding the guarantee, judges are liable to pay income tax.
+The Supreme Court decided by a 3–2 majority that notwithstanding the guarantee, judges are liable to pay income tax.

 One of his sons was Paddy O'Byrne who became one of the best known radio presenters in South Africa.